NicholasBoll/cypress-promise/README.md

 # Cypress Promise

-This library allows a Cypress chain to be converted into a real promise which is required to use `async`/`await`.
+This library promises to convert a Cypress chain into a real promise, which is required to use `async`/`await` in a Cypress test.

 ```ts
 import promisify from 'cypress-promise'